NBA Hawks' owner to sell control of team, cites racially insensitive remarks

 Levenson, in describing his own remarks, said his words went against his public views on racism, adding that by focusing on race he had sent an unintentional and harmful message that white fans were more valuable than black fans.

-He said his e-mail also trivialized fans by making clichéd assumptions about their interests in music and having black versus white cheerleaders, and stereotyped their perceptions of one another in suggesting white fans might be afraid of blacks.
+He said his e-mail also trivialized fans by making clichéd assumptions about their interests in music and having black versus white cheerleaders, and stereotyped their perceptions of one another in suggesting white fans might be afraid of black fans.

+”I have said repeatedly that the NBA should have zero tolerance for racism, and I strongly believe that to be true,” Levenson said.
+“That is why I voluntarily reported my inappropriate e-mail to the NBA.”

 Hawks’ CEO Steve Koonin, who will oversee team operations during the sale process, said he would work in partnership with the NBA to ensure “a new ownership team will be put in place that is united and committed to the Atlanta community.”

-Atlanta Mayor Kasim Reed decried Levenson’s published remarks as contrary to “the city of Atlanta’s history of diversity and inclusion” and hailed the “NBA’s efforts to enforce a no-tolerance policy” against discrimination.

-Civil rights leader the Rev. Al Sharpton issued a statement encouraging Silver “to continue vetting all (NBA) owners.”

-Last season, the Hawks finished eighth in the 15-team Eastern Conference standings with a win-loss record of 38-44.
+Last season, the Hawks finished eighth in the 15-team Eastern Conference standings with a win-loss record of 38-44 before being eliminated in the first round of the playoffs by the Indiana Pacers.

-Their attendance record is among the lowest in the league.
-The franchise won its only NBA championship in 1958 as the St. Louis Hawks.
+Their attendance record is among the worst in the league: they were ranked 28th in the league for attendance after the 2013-14 season with an average of 14,339 fans per game.

+As the St. Louis Hawks, the team won their only NBA Championship title in 1958, along with four Western Conference titles between 1957 and 1961.

-Reporting by Kevin Murphy in Kansas City, Mark Lamport-Stokes in Los Angeles, and Victoria Cavaliere in Seattle; Editing by Paul Simao, Frances Kerry and Jeremy Laurence
+Reporting by Kevin Murphy in Kansas City and Mark Lamport-Stokes in Los Angeles; Editing by Paul Simao and Frances Kerry